-- Exercise a high degree of caution in Zimbabwe due to the ongoing risk of crime and potential for civil unrest and political violence.
+Exercise a high degree of caution in Zimbabwe due to the ongoing risk of crime and the possibility of civil unrest and political violence.
 Pay close attention to your personal security at all times.
 Monitor the media and other information sources about possible new security risks.

 - The US dollar is the most commonly used currency in Zimbabwe.
-On 28 November 2016, the Reserve Bank of Zimbabwe introduced new ‘Bond Notes’ as legal tender alongside the US dollar.
-These ‘Bond Notes’ are officially valued at a 1:1 parity with the US dollar.
-See Safety and security.
+In 2016, Zimbabwe introduced new 'Bond Notes' which have the same value as the US dollar.
+See

-- Due to the ongoing cash crisis in Zimbabwe, authorities have maintained a series of measures designed to stem the flow of US dollars out of the country.
-This includes the blocking of international debit cards for cash withdrawals from ATMs.
+- Due to the ongoing cash crisis in Zimbabwe, authorities have blocked international debit cards for cash withdrawals from ATMs.
 Take sufficient cash to cover your needs for the duration of your travel.
 Check with hotels and other service providers whether card payments will be accepted, especially outside of Harare.
-See Safety and security.
+See

-- The current economic issues being experienced in Zimbabwe are contributing to an increase in crime and theft across the country.
+- The current economic issues in Zimbabwe are contributing to an increase in crime and theft across the country.
 Security risks are heightened at night, especially on city streets, near bridges, around parks and open fields and in city centres.
 Some robberies have taken place during the day, particularly in high density urban areas.
-See Safety and security.
+See

-- Air Zimbabwe has been refused permission to operate flights to the EU as it has not demonstrated compliance with international air safety standards.
-Until further notice, Australian Embassy staff will not be permitted to use Air Zimbabwe for official travel, other than in exceptional circumstances.
-See Local travel.
+- The European Union has banned Air Zimbabwe flights to the EU due to safety standards issues.
+Australian Embassy staff do not use Air Zimbabwe for official travel, other than in exceptional circumstances.
+See

 - Health services in Zimbabwe are poor.
-Ensure you have comprehensive travel insurance that will enable them to access adequate healthcare services, including possible medical evacuations.
-See Health.
+Ensure you have comprehensive travel insurance to access adequate healthcare services, including possible medical evacuations.
+See

 Entry and exit

 Department of Immigration or the nearest Immigration Office.
 Allow sufficient time for an extension review.
-Travellers can also apply for a double entry tourist visa which is valid for 30 days from each date of entry, and costs approximately US$45.
+You can also apply for a double entry tourist visa which is valid for 30 days from each date of entry.

-Foreign nationals have been imprisoned for remaining in Zimbabwe beyond the authorised dates of stay.
-If you intend to reside or work in Zimbabwe, you must obtain a work permit approved by the Zimbabwe Chief Immigration Officer before entering the country.
-Work permit applications should be submitted by the person's sponsor at any Zimbabwe Immigration Office.
+If you intend to reside or work in Zimbabwe, you will need to get a work permit approved by the Zimbabwe Chief Immigration Officer before travelling to Zimbabwe..

 Journalists working without proper accreditation are liable to arrest, detention and possible deportation.